Vizzuality/docker-scripts/python-gdal/README.md

-# Python scripts in docker environment
+# Python scripts with GDAL in docker environment
 To create your own script, you do a fork of this repository and change the next variable:

 ## Init